StanfordVL/iGibson/README.md

 # GIBSON ENVIRONMENT for Embodied Active Agents with Real-World Perception (V2)

-**Gibson V2 is an updated version of GibsonEnv, it achieves higher rendering performance and added the ability for robots to interacte with objects.**
+**Gibson V2 is an updated version of GibsonEnv, it achieves higher rendering performance and added the ability for robots to interact with objects.**

 <img src=misc/ui.gif width="600">